pdgilbert/rust-integration-testing/README.md

 The  fourth  uses  github versions of both HAL crates and driver crates.

+The examples themselves are the same for all strategies, with the exception that breaking updates might be accommodated.
+However, in general it is not necessary to accommodate breaking changes.
+They will simply show as failing in some tests.
+For instance, the hal module name change from `stm32` to `pac` is changed to the newer convention in the example code.
+Until the change is moved into release the tests using the release version show as failing.

-The examples themselves are the same for all strategies, with the exception that breaking updates might be accommodated.  `setup()` functions in each example do all board/MCU/hal setup so the application part of each example is generic code that works with all setups.
+The `setup()` functions in each example do all board/MCU/hal setup so the application part of each example is generic code that works with all setups.

 The stategies require different `Cargo.toml` (and `Cargo.lock`) files.